-The site does also have a longer list of studies, but honestly, I’m still not impressed.
+The site does also has a long list of studies, but honestly, I’m still not impressed.
 Some of those studies talk about antioxidants in general or take a more theoretical stance.
-The studies on the company’s product are limited and they even cite some studies that found no benefit.
+The studies on the company’s products are limited and they even cite some studies that found no benefit.

 While we’re on the topic, the company also uses its patents as further evidence that their product really works.

 To be honest, I’m not sure why they do this, aside from hyping up their product even more.
 Realistically, the presence of patents doesn’t mean anything at all.
 Getting a patent means that you have a unique product or process that you want to protect.
 That doesn’t mean that the product or process is actually any good.
 So, in this case, the presence of patents certainly doesn’t mean that the products from LifeVantage actually work.

 At the end of the day, there simply isn’t any evidence that the products from LifeVantage actually offer significant health benefits.
 But, you wouldn’t know this from their site, because they have such a strong focus on hype.

 I’ve talked about the products, but what about the opportunity itself?